i502Club/i502Club.Ccrs/ReadMe.md

 fixes.

 ## Getting Started
-To get started you must make a reference to the library from your project.
+To get started you must make a reference to the library from your project by adding this repository's github packages nuget feed as a source to your solution or cloning the repo and compiling your own version.

 For most applications it will be the case that you will also want a NuGet package reference to CsvHelper.
 CCRS is a csv file based system.